 The Company's policy is to arrange all its reinsurance/retrocession placements on a facultative and treaty basis within the traditional reinsurance market.
-During the year the Company had a number of facultative covers for selected risks.

 It is not anticipated that the Company enters into any financial or finite reinsurance arrangements or other non-traditional form of reinsurance.